jolpica/jolpica-f1/README.md

 [![Database Scheme for jolpica-f1](docs/database.svg)](https://dbdocs.io/jolpica/jolpica-f1?view=relationships) Many Enumerations are used in the database, the mappings of these values are defined in their respective model files.
 For example you can find the enumerations for the PointSystem table [here](jolpica/formula_one/models/point_scheme.py)

+Database dumps can be dowloaded via the API.
+This is documented [here](/docs/dumps.md)

 ## Reporting Bugs / Contributing

 For information on contributing to this project please read the [contributing guidelines](CONTRIBUTING.md).